 About ACER

 acer image

 ACER is one of the EU decentralised agencies.
-Distinct from the EU institutions, agencies are set up as separate legal entities to perform specific technical and scientific tasks that help EU institutions and Member States to implement policies and take decisions.
-ACER's headquarters are located in Ljubljana, Slovenia.
+Distinct from the EU institutions, agencies are set up as separate legal entities to perform specific technical and scientific tasks that help the EU institutions and Member States to implement policies and take decisions.
+EU agencies support the cooperation between the EU and national governments by pooling technical and specialist expertise.
+Besides working with a wide range of energy stakeholders, the EU institutions and policy makers, ACER works closely with other European agencies through the EU Agencies Network (EUAN).
+See the EUAN work programme 2023-2024.

+About ACER